MicroStrategy/rest-api-docs/docs/common-workflows/administration/datasource-management/update-a-datasource.md

 Endpoint: [PATCH /api/datasources/connections/\{connectionId}](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Datasource%20Management/updateDatasourceConnection)

-This endpoint allows the caller to update a datasource connection with the MicroStrategy REST Server.
+This endpoint allows the caller to update a datasource connection with the Strategy REST Server.
 You use the authorization token returned during login as the value for `X-MSTR-AuthToken`.
 You can find the connectionId using the endpoint `GET /api/datasources/connections`.
 If the call is successful, the resulting HTTP response returns an HTTP status code 200 and a response body containing info for the updated datasource connection.

 Sample Request